mysql/mysql-sys/README.md

 Shows all currently disable Performance Schema configuration.

+Disabled users is only available for MySQL 5.7.6 and later.
+In earlier versions it was only possible to enable users.

 ##### Parameters

 * in_show_instruments (BOOLEAN): Whether to print disabled instruments (can print many items)